Share

 There are several debt relief options available, and choosing the right one depends on your specific situation.
 Here are some options to consider:

 - Debt Consolidation: This involves combining all your debts into one loan with a lower interest rate.
 It can help simplify payments and reduce interest costs.
+However, this option also tends to mean you'll pay more each month, so the potential interest savings does come with some downsides.

 - Bankruptcy: This is a last resort option that can wipe out most of your debts but will have a long-term impact on your credit score.
+If you qualify for a Chapter 7, it's a great way to get out of debt scot-free (except Bankruptcy fees).
+However, it's not without it's downsides and is public knowledge.

 - Credit Counseling: Working with a credit counselor can help you create a budget and payment plan to manage your debts.
+These are performed by non-profit organizations but they do not always provide consumers enough savings to be successful.
+Credit counseling agencies also tend to offer great informational and educational resources.

 Comparing Debt Relief Options